 All of this means that you just need to find the cheapest means to get the best PS Plus deals, and our tools and links below should help you do just that.

-Normally, a PlayStation Plus Essential membership costs $9.99 / £6.99 a month.
-However, it's always better value to buy in bulk, as you can get a 12-month subscription for $59.99 / £49.99.
+Before the impending price increase, normally, a PlayStation Plus Essential membership costs $9.99 / £6.99 / AU$11.95 a month.
+However, it's always better value to buy in bulk, as you can get a 12-month subscription for $59.99 / £49.99 / AU$79.95.
 You'll find the best prices for a voucher that will top-up your account to cover the cost of that length of PS Plus Essential membership below.

 A three-month subscription is also available.
 However, the value isn't as strong and you end up paying more per month compared to a year-long membership so we've disregarded it here as we're all about giving you the best deals.
 However, if you do want to pay for the shorter length of time, you should be able to follow any link below and choose the 3-month option direct from the retailer's store page in most cases instead.

 2023 price hike note: The 12-month subscription for Essential will take the price to $79.99 / £59.99 / AU$95.95.

 PlayStation Plus deals - Extra